marcinpiczak/MyInvoicingApp/README.md

 ### I. New database

-1. create new database MyInvoicingAppDb - you can use following script ```create database MyInvoicingAppDb```
+1. create new database ex.
+MyInvoicingAppDb using following script ```create database MyInvoicingAppDb```
+1. change database in application config file `appsettings.xml` if necessary
 1. do `Update-Database` in VisualStudio in **Package Manager Console**
 1. add sample data by running script **\scripts\Sample_data.sql**